RenanAlonkin/python-crash-course/README.md

 ## Progress:
 - Chapter one: It doesn't have code, so....
 - Chapter two: ✅
+- Chapter three: ✅
-- Chapter three: in progress
+- Chapter four: in progress

 ## Contributing: